dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     1. If there is a guard clause:

         1. Evaluate it.
-If it does not evaluate to a Boolean, throw a runtime error. *This can happen if the guard expression's type is `dynamic`.*
+If it does not evaluate to a `bool`, throw a runtime error. *This can happen if the guard expression's type is `dynamic`.*